z-yf17/Corn_workspace/README.md

 Tools under `calibration/` for labeling cameras and capturing extrinsic calibration samples from multiple views.

 ### Segmentation
-A segmentation stage intended to produce masks / ROIs for downstream pose estimation.
+Segmentation is implemented using **Grounded-SAM2**.
+The segmentation service subscribes to multi-view images, performs segmentation, and publishes results for downstream modules.

 ### Pose Estimation
-Pose estimation components that consume images (+ optional segmentation output) and produce pose results suitable for robotics tasks.
+Pose estimation is implemented using **FoundationPose**.
+The pose estimator consumes the (segmented) multi-view stream, estimates pose, and publishes results for downstream policy/control.

 ### Control (Polymetis)
 An interface designed to connect perception outputs (e.g., target pose) to robot commands via **Polymetis**.